-The value that we create for our stakeholders can be directly traced back to our business model.
+The value we create for our stakeholders can be directly traced back to our business model.
 Our financial results ensure that we can continue to create value for society in the long term by improving the accessibility and quality of life in urban areas.
-And with this, we are also making our contribution to realising UN Sustainable Development Goals, and to Goals 9 and 11 in particular.
+We are also contributing to realising UN Sustainable Development Goals, and to SDGs 7, 9 and 11 in particular.

 Q-Park Liveability Model

-The Q-Park Liveability Model is the overarching strategic model for Q-Park's CSR activities, through which we can steer our business activities to create value for our stakeholders and society.
-We consider improving the liveability and sustainability of cities through our activities to be part of our purpose.
+The Q-Park Liveability Model (QLM) is the overarching strategic model for Q-Park's CSR activities, through which we can steer our business to create value for our stakeholders and society.
+We seek to improve the liveability and sustainability of cities through our policies and activities.

 - Values: The inner layer is the strategic layer with the four core values.
 All values are equal and provide a balanced and integrated 360° view on our business impacts.